Use FREE-SHIPPING discount code for all US orders over $15

 Raspberry Pi Emulator using Beagle Bone Black

-On the other hand, Beagle Bone cards seem to be readily available, from $50 to $100.
+Beagle Bone cards are readily available, from $50 to $100.
 They have lots of GPIO pins, I2C, SPI and serial interfaces.
 The boards run Linux and Node-RED, and could run all Raspberry Pi software.

 The Beagle-Pi is a passive adapter which maps all the Raspberry Pi GPIO pins to corresponding pins on the Beagle Bone Black interface.
 The I2C, SPI and serial ports are mapped to the identical interfaces.
 The other I/O pins are mapped 1 to 1.
 PWM pins on the GPIO connector are connected to PWM capable pins on the Beagle Bone.